ChatCFD: An LLM-Driven Agent for End-to-End CFD Automation with Structured Knowledge and Reasoning: Results and discussion

-In the Nozzle Case 5, as depicted in Figure \ref{fig_model_fusion_analyses}, the introduction of the \texttt{ContextRetriever} module led to a substantial improvement in the 10-step operational success rate.
-Configurations lacking \texttt{ContextRetriever} (i.e., up to Configuration C) exhibited a 0\% success rate for this metric.
-The integration of \texttt{ContextRetriever} in Configuration D elevated this rate to 60\%.
-This marked improvement is attributed to \texttt{ContextRetriever}'s enhanced capability to diagnose and address complex coupling-related errors (refer to Appendix B for examples), a notable limitation in earlier configurations.
-For instance, when encountering thermophysical parameter errors in OpenFOAM (such as those related to $\Psi$, the compressibility), previous configurations often misidentified the error source as the \texttt{constant/thermodynamicProperties} file.
-However, such errors frequently originate from inconsistencies in the equation of state specifications within boundary condition entries in field files (e.g., \texttt{0/p} or \texttt{0/T}).
-The \texttt{ContextRetriever} module overcomes this by performing a comprehensive analysis across all relevant case directories (\texttt{0/}, \texttt{constant/}, and \texttt{system/}), thereby enabling more accurate error localization and effective correction strategies.
+For the Nozzle Case 5, Figure \ref{fig_model_fusion_analyses} demonstrates a significant enhancement in the 10-step operational success rate with the integration of the \texttt{ContextRetriever} module.
+Configurations A through C, lacking \texttt{ContextRetriever}, achieved a 0\% success rate for this metric, defined as completing 10 simulation steps (time steps for transient cases or iterations for steady-state cases) without critical errors.
+Configuration D, incorporating \texttt{ContextRetriever}, improved this rate to 60\%.
+This advancement stems from \texttt{ContextRetriever}’s ability to diagnose complex coupling-related errors within the MCP framework, addressing a key limitation of earlier configurations.
+For example, errors in thermophysical parameters, such as compressibility ($\Psi$), were often misattributed to the \texttt{constant/thermophysicalProperties} file in prior configurations.
+In reality, these errors frequently arise from inconsistencies in equation of state specifications within boundary condition entries in field files (e.g., \texttt{0/p}, \texttt{0/T}).
+By analyzing all relevant directories (\texttt{0/}, \texttt{constant/}, \texttt{system/}), \texttt{ContextRetriever} enables precise error locator and effective correction, enhancing performance for complex cases.